Crataegus douglasii: Description

 Crataegus douglasii is a compact erect bushy shrub growing to 8-9 m tall with a trunk of up to 10 cm thick.
 It is covered in fan-shaped green leaves about 2.5-5 cm long with teeth along the distal margin.
 Thorns along the branches are 1–2.5 cm long.

 White flowers with greenish centers grow in bunches at the ends of each thin branch.
 The fruit is a blackish pome up to about 1 cm across, containing 3–5 rocklike seeds.

 Taxonomy

 The species is named after David Douglas, who collected seed from the plant during his botanical explorations.

 Formerly placed within the species, Crataegus douglasii var. duchesnensis is now considered to be a synonym of Crataegus saligna.

 Distribution and habitat

-The thorny shrub is native to northern and western North America, where it grows in varied habitats from forest to scrubland.
-It is most abundant in the Pacific Northwest.
+The thorny shrub is native to northern and western North America, most abundantly in the Pacific Northwest.
+It grows in varied habitats from forest to scrubland, including moist open places, forest edges, thickets, shorelines, streamside areas, roadsides and coastal bluffs at low to middle elevations.